kestra-io/docs/content/docs/05.enterprise/worker-isolation.md

 icon: /docs/icons/admin.svg
 ---

-Learn how to configure worker isolation in Kestra.
+How to configure worker isolation in Kestra.

 ## Java security